mxoMbatha/Goals/README.md

 This is a web app for organising your life and getting your priorities straight.
 More than a to-do list, Goals helps setting goals for the day, month and long-term life goals.Set your goal and a timeframe and jugde your efficiency of your achivements

+## features

+* Get Inspirational qoutes on every reload
+* Set long-term goals
+*

 ## Screenshots

 # Technologies

 This project is created with :
-* React JS
+* React 18.2.0
-* Sass
+* Sass 8.12.2
-* Json-server
+* Json-server 0.17.0
-* Node JS
-* Inspiratinal-qoutes JS
+* Node.js v18.4.0
-* Fetch API
+* Inspiratinal-qoutes.js 2.0.1

 # Mobile Support

-Goals is very much mobile-responsive,compatible with all devices of various sizes nad consistent improvements are being made
+Goals is very much mobile-responsive,compatible with all devices of various sizes and consistent improvements are being made

 # Development